coralogix/statsd-coralogix-backend/README.md

 -----

 A plugin to connect StatsD to [Coralogix].
+## Deprecation notice

+OTEL collector should be used instead of this.
-Coralogix documentation can be found [here](https://coralogix.com/docs/statsd/).
+Coralogix documentation on using it can be found [here](https://coralogix.com/docs/statsd/).

 ## Breaking change notice